facebook pixel Skip to main content

 Integrative Psychiatry Fellowship Cost

-Our Fellows repeatedly reinforce that The Psychiatry Redefined Fellowship is the best investment they have made for their career.
+Our Fellows repeatedly say that The Psychiatry Redefined Fellowship is the best investment they have made for their career – a robust and supportive training unlike any other.

 Dr. Greenblatt is committed to transforming patient outcomes and delivering the personalized treatment patients need and deserve.
-Thus, he works hard to provide superior, yet affordable and accessible clinician education.
-We aim to keep Fellowship fees reasonable, and you’ll find they are 50-75% less than other similar 12-month Fellowships.
-Past Fellows say that the hands-on faculty involvement in the Psychiatry Redefined Fellowship is far greater and more participatory than what you’ll find in other programs.
+Thus, he works hard to provide superior, yet affordable and accessible clinician education that incorporates the latest data and precision medicine strategies.
+We aim to keep the Fellowship fee reasonable, and you’ll find it is 50-75% less than similar Fellowships.
+Group discounts available for organizations with multiple enrollments.
+Please email fellowship@psychiatryredefined.org for more details.

-Master new clinical skills while you earn over 60 AMA PRA Category 1 Credits™ and over 45 CE credits.
+Master new clinical skills and become a Certified Provider while you over 60 AMA PRA Category 1 Credits™ credits.

-This Fellowship provides over 60 CME credits and over 45 CE credits.
-The program contains curriculum that is planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of MedicusCME and Comprehensive Psychiatric Resources, Inc; and The CE Company, a continuing education sponsor approved by the American Psychological Association (APA).
+This Fellowship provides 64 CME credits with curriculum planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of MedicusCME and Comprehensive Psychiatric Resources, Inc.

 Accreditation Council for Continuing Medical Education logo